HussainAther/philosophy/causality/contextualemergence.md

 ## Mental states emerging from neuroscience

-To realize mental states from neural states, we specify the L level as neuron states of neural assemblies in the brain with respect ot H, a class of mental states that reflects the situation under study.
+To realize mental states from neural states, we specify the L level as neuron states of neural assemblies in the brain with respect to H, a class of mental states that reflects the situation under study.
 We may use experimental protocols that include a task for subjects to define mental states while recording brain states.
-We may use individual neuron properties Li to find Ls such taht statisical states have equivalence classes of those individual states.
+We may use individual neuron properties Li to find Ls such that statisical states have equivalence classes of those individual states.
 The differences must be irrelevant with respect to the higher level H. Philosopher David Chalmers said a neural correlate of a conscious mental state can be mulltiply realized by "minimally sufficient neural subsystems correlated with states of consciousness" in "What is a neural correlate of consciousness?"